 Lab analysts are accessible to all verified attorneys who have questions about tests performed and for pre-trial conferences.

-- Laboratory Policies & Procedures
+- Laboratory Policies & Procedures, Forms, and Audit Records

 - Ombudsman to the Crime Lab

 - State Crime Lab Leadership

 - Forensic Advisory Board

 - Drug Chemistry